MelkoCollective/SourKRAUT/README.md

 ```

 One can follow the Example.py file or the jupyter notebook in the examples
-folder for additional guidance on using SourKRAUT.
+folder for additional guidance on using SourKRAUT to generate samples.